inhahe/2dgrav/README.md

 I also wrote one in Python, or a version of the Python one included, that shades the objects as spheres, and can actually display objects' depths in 3D interactions with the use of red and green 3D glasses.
 I seem to have lost that one too. =/ I think there may be the code to display for 3D glasses, but not as spheres, commented out in 3dgrav.py.

 In addition to the problems with the Python version mentioned in the source, a couple of other problems are: 1) you can't close the pygame window, and 2) for some reason it actually <i>speeds up</i> when you move the mouse around over the pygame window, so I guess something's not being done as efficiently as it could be done there.

-Fixing it may involve allowing it to calculate position updates multiple times per screen update and modifying the gravitational constant and distribution of initial inertias accordingly.
+Fixing the latter problem may involve allowing it to calculate position updates multiple times per screen update and maybe also modifying the gravitational constant and average initial inertias accordingly (this being how you do more or fewer position calculations per second while retaining visible simulation speed, or vice versa).